Loke Yew: Family life

 Loke Yew was unusual for his era in that he was a serial monogamist when polygamy was more commonly practised and accepted.
 He married four times upon the deaths of each of his prior wives.
 His first wife, Leung Suet, bore him three sons: Wan Piu, Wan Chok and Wan Chiew.
 His second wife, Leung Jun, bore him a daughter, Yuen Hing.
 He also adopted a hardworking employee named Hon Chow as a son during this marriage (this adopted son subsequently changed his surname to Loke but left his given name unchanged and so was the only son without the generational component in his name of "Wan" common to all the biological male children of Loke Yew who were born before and after him).
 Loke Yew's third wife, Lim Shuk Kwei bore him three children – a daughter, Yuen Ying (a.k.a.
 "Juliann") and two sons, Wan Wye (a.k.a.
 "Alan") and Wan Yat.
 His fourth wife, Lim Cheng Kim, whom he married in 1914, bore him three children – a son, Wan Tho, and two daughters, Yuen Theng and Yuen Peng.
 In total the elder Loke had 11 children from all 4 marriages, including his adopted son.
 In a deviation from custom where children, biological or otherwise (and their descendants, if any), who predeceased the parent receiving nothing in inheritance and despite Loke Hon Chow predeceasing Loke Yew, Loke Yew ensured that Loke Hon Chow's male descendants bearing the Loke surname (this rule also extended to his biological children) were included in his Will.
 In another deviation from custom, Loke Yew also attempted to formally educate both his sons and daughters (in those days, daughters were seldom formally educated since they were married off into other clans while sons brought their wives into the clan).
-He sent some of his children to Robert Gordon's College in Aberdeen, Scotland, for their formal education that was unfortunately interrupted by the onset of World War II whereupon they returned home to British Malaya.
+He sent some of his children to Robert Gordon's College in Aberdeen, Scotland, for their formal education that was unfortunately interrupted by the onset of World War I whereupon they returned home to British Malaya.